![]() |

 TomTom Bandit utilizes the 16:9 aspect ratio for 2K resolution, so technically it's considered 2.7K on the Bandit for a resolution of 2704 x 1520.

-Adjustable FOV (Field of View) TomTom Bandit sports a fixed focus f/2.4 EFL 3.1mm wide angle lens.
-No specific data is mentioned regarding the FOV (field of view) of the camera lens, but I'd estimate Bandit has got between 150-170 degrees FOV.
-Fish-eye effect for the most part is mild when focal distance is far, but becomes more noticeable the closer the focal distance becomes.
-Bandit has the ability to adjust the field of view only in resolutions of 1080p and under (not 2K/4K), you can choose between wide and normal, which lessens the amount of fish-eye effect.
+Adjustable FOV (Field of View) The TomTom Bandit features a fixed focus f/2.4 EFL 3.1mm wide-angle lens.
+While specific data on the field of view (FOV) is not provided, I would estimate that the Bandit has a FOV ranging between 150-170 degrees.
+The fish-eye effect produced by the lens is generally mild when the focal distance is far, but it becomes more noticeable as the focal distance gets closer.
+In terms of adjusting the field of view, the Bandit allows for this customization only in resolutions of 1080p and below, not in 2K or 4K.
+You can choose between wide and normal options, which reduce the amount of fish-eye effect and provide a more natural perspective.
 Video Quality

 Sample Operation Videos